vivrichards600/friendlytester.github.io/pages/java/junit/5_assertions.md

 Important note to add here, designing good assertions is a skill, a skill that doesn't require coding knowledge.
 So if you are struggling to design acceptable assertions, involve the team and seek help.
 As always stated, these assertions are very important.

 So now, you've spent time reading and exploring the asserts above, you'll be very happy to know that I don't want you to use them!
 Someone would class the above methods as legacy.
 I'd agree.
-But it's important for you to understand them, you may see them in existing test suites, but it's also so you can take the sam journey as others.
-Checkout the next lesson to learn about matchers.
+But it's important for you to understand them, you may see them in existing test suites, but it's also so you can take the same journey as others.
+Check out the next lesson to learn about matchers.

 ### [Next Lesson &#10132;](../lessons/matchers)